codurance/site/_posts/2018-01-11-applicatives-validation.md

 emailFullyApplied = ((fmap Email (makeAddress "carlos@codurance.com")) <*> makeAddress "user@email.com") <*> makeBody "Haskell rocks"
 ```

 The Applicative package in Haskell also provides an infix operator `<$>` for `fmap` that makes the implementation a bit nicer, by getting rid of the parenthesis.
-It behaves as `fmap` but it is placed between its two arguments:
+It behaves as `fmap`, but it is placed between its two arguments:

 ```
 emailFullyApplied :: Maybe Email